Saddle Rock-Malibu AVA

-Saddle Rock-Malibu is an American Viticultural Area (AVA) located in western Los Angeles County, California that expands about 2090 acre in the Santa Monica Mountains, approximately 32 mi west of downtown Los Angeles and 5 mi inland from the Pacific Ocean.
-It was established on July 16, 2006 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Lisa A. Semler and Derek Baugh of Semler Malibu Estate Vineyards of Malibu, California, proposing a viticultural area named "Saddle Rock-Malibu."
+Saddle Rock-Malibu is an American Viticultural Area (AVA) located in western Los Angeles County, California that covers about 2090 acre in the Santa Monica Mountains, approximately 32 mi west of downtown Los Angeles and 5 mi inland from the Pacific Ocean.
+It was established as the nation's 181st, the state's 104th and the county's second appellation on July 17, 2006, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Lisa A. Semler and Derek Baugh, of Semler Malibu Estate Vineyards in Malibu, California, proposing a viticultural area named "Saddle Rock-Malibu."

 The viticultural area lies between 1700 and 2236 ft in elevation and has 85 acre of vineyards located between 1800 and 2000 ft in elevation.
 In the hills of Malibu near the center of the viticultural area, Saddle Rock is a prominent saddle-shaped rock formation that rises 2000 ft above sea level and seen from miles away as monuments to the natural wonders of mountain forming.
 Saddlerock Ranch is located within the area, and the Saddle Rock Pictograph Site, located on the ranch between Saddle Rock and Mitten Rock, is a National Historic Landmark.
 Saddlerock Ranch and Saddlerock Vineyard, named after the striking stone landmark that looks like a saddle, can be found.
 In 2014, Saddle Rock-Malibu and its adjacent neighbor Malibu-Newton Canyon became sub-appellations within the newly established 44590 acre Malibu Coast viticultural area.
-Its plant hardiness zones are 10a-b.